MRCHEKUTHAN/Project-Auto/README.md

 ## Feedback and Support

 We value your feedback and are here to assist you with any issues or questions you may have.
-To provide feedback or seek support, please contact us at [your_contact_email@example.com].
+To provide feedback or seek support, please contact us at [Email At](howareyou12000000@gmail.com).

 ## Contributing

 We welcome contributions to the Auto Filter Bot.
-If you have any improvements or new features to propose, please open an issue or submit a pull request on our GitHub repository [link_to_github_repository].
+If you have any improvements or new features to propose, please open an issue or submit a pull request on our GitHub repository [https://github.com/MRCHEKUTHAN/Project-Auto].

 ## License

-The Auto Filter Bot is licensed under the [MIT License](link_to_license_file).
+The Auto Filter Bot is licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/MRCHEKUTHAN/Project-Auto/blob/main/LICENSE).
 Feel free to use and modify the bot as per the terms of the license.

 ## Acknowledgments